Oxicid/UniV/README.md

 __Fill__ - it is similar in everything with __Crop__, but without preserving the proportions

-__Orient__ - orients islands along the axes, maximally filling the area according to the boundbox.
+__Orient__ - [O] orients islands along the axes, maximally filling the area according to the boundbox.
 In a 3D viewport, it .

-__Orient3D__ - orients islands according to world coordinates.
+__Gravity__ - orients islands according to world coordinates.

 __Align__ - straightens, moves islands or vertices, places a 2D cursor on bound boxes, etc.